-First principles, being established, are left-Rapid progress-God no respecter of persons-Proneness of the heart to forget

-Endeavors to place the standard of Christian excellence high-Conversion of Miss B.-Powerful temptations-Resolves to die in the struggle to believe-Asks that holiness may assume some tangible form in her mind-Ascertains the precise ground upon which she obtained the blessing, and how she may retain it irrespective of "frames or feelings"
+First principles, being established, are left -- Rapid progress -- God no respecter of persons -- Proneness of the heart to forget the admonition to remember "all the way" -- Resolves to be most diligent in recording Endeavors to place the standard of Christian excellence high -- conversion of Miss B -Powerful temptations -- Resolves to die in the struggle to believe -- Asks that holiness may assume some tangible form in her mind -- Ascertains the precise ground upon which she obtained the blessing, and how she may retain it terrespective of "frames or feelings"

-Prays to be sealed unto the day of redemption-Inquirer-A word in season to the stranger while dining-Irreligious young lady-Her conversion-H-- enters into the "way of holiness"-Buffetings from Satan-Excitement in Bible class-Tract district-Setting God a time-Awful consequences-Young lady saved from an impending storm-Parental responsibility .
-140
+Prays to be sealed unto the day of redemption -- Inquirer -- A word in season to the stranger while dining -- Irreligious young lady -- Her conversion -- H -- enters into the "way of holiness" -- Buffetings from satan -- Excitement in Bible class -- Tract district -- Setting God a time -- Awful consequences -- Young lady saved from an impending storm -- Parental responsibility

-A new and singular source of temptation-A gay worldling transformed-"Do you hear the angels sing?"-The penitent-His conversion-Conversion of a wicked servant-Trial-"Open thy month wide"-Christians are Christ's representatives-Unenviable station, or "saints in Cesar's household"-"Be courteous"-Christians should manifest a detachment from earth 155-"I will pray one morning"-Praising God-Answer to prayer-

-Much lost by indefiniteness-I believe all that the Bible teaches; or a lion transformed to a lamb-A strong expression of confidence tested by a dream-Heavenly serenity-Rainy sabbath-New-Year's festival-Let all things be done decently and in order-Prayer for a revival of holiness
+A new and singular source of temptation -- A gay worldling transformed -- "Do you hear the angels sing?" -- The penitent -- His conversion -- conversion of a wicked servant -- Trial -"Open thy mouth wide" -- Christians are Christ's representatives. -- Unenviable station, or "saints in Cesar's household" -- "Be courteous " -- Christians should manifest a detachment from earth -- "I will pray one morning" -- Praising God -- Answer to prayer -- Much lost by indefiniteness -- I believe all that the Bible teaches; or a lion transformed to a lamb -- A strong expression of confidence tested by a dream -- Heavenly serenity -- Rainy Sabbath -- New Year's festival -- Let all things be done decently and in order -- Prayer for a revival of holiness

-Decision on a peculiar case-Infinite importance, excellency, and comprehensiveness of the word of God-Are we to reject all manifestations from God given in dreams or visions?-Subject liable to abuse-"How shall we know the word which God hath not spoken?"-"What profit hath the Jew?"-"I have it here"-Ambassador from the court of heaven-The marriage engagement-The interesting young friend-Election of city officers-Day of extraordinary trial-Answer to prayer-Ill health .
-205

-Heart the abode of the Triune Deity-Land of Beulah-Experience of Mr. W.-Christians have the promises-Use of them-Having the blessing and not knowing it, not to be accounted for on Scriptural principles-Responsibilities of those standing in an official relation to the church-Explicit personal testimony required-Requests-Importance of importunity and explicitness-Theologian-Goes in pursuit of witnesses-Disappointment-
+Decision on a peculiar case -- Infinite importance, excellency, and comprehensiveness of the word of God -- Are we to reject all manifestations from God given in dreams or visions? -Subject liable to abuse -- "How shall we know the word which God hath not spoken?" -- "What profit hath the Jew?" -- I have it here" -- Ambassador from the court of heaven -- The marriage engagement -- The interesting young friend -- Election of city offices -- Day of extraordinary trial -- Answer to prayer -- Ill health -- Heart the abode of the Triune Deity -- Land of Beulah -Experience of Mr. W. -- Christians have the promises -- Use of them -- Having the blessing and not knowing it, not to be accounted far on Scriptural principles -- Responsibilities of those standing in an official relation to the church -- Explicit personal testimony required -- Requests -Importance of importunity and explicitness -- Theologian -- Goes in pursuit of witnesses -Disappointment -- Mighty struggle to enter into the rest of faith -- Enters -- Instrumental in bringing another into "the way" -- Minister who robbed the church for years

-The skeptic-How she became so-Hears of holiness-Renounces infidelity-Taken into the fold of Christ-Speedily brought into the king's highway by an act of consecration and faith-Her friend won from the ranks of infidelity-Becomes a traveler in "the way"-Holiness understood by the unbeliever and young professor-Infidel over sixty becomes a convert to Christianity by attending a meeting for testimony on the experience of holiness-He becomes eminently devoted-Conversion of another successful advocate for infidelity by attending meetings on holiness-Others brought into "the way" by her instrumentality 241
+The skeptic -- How she became so -- Hears of holiness -- Renounces Infidelity -- Taken into the fold of Christ -- Speedily brought into the king's highway by an act of consecration and faith -- Her friend won from the ranks of infidelity. -- Becomes a traveler in "the way" -- Holiness understood by the unbeliever and young professor -- Infidel over sixty becomes a convert to Christianity by attending a meeting for testimony on the experience of holiness -- He becomes eminently devoted -- Conversion of another successful advocate for Infidelity by attending meetings on holiness -- Others brought into "the way" by her Instrumentality